 To resolve the latter, Italy may, like other periphery countries, need to exit the monetary union and go back to a national currency, thus triggering an effective break-up of the eurozone.

+The eurozone can survive with the debt restructuring and exit of a small country such as Greece or Portugal, not major economies such as Italy and/or Spain.
+Unfortunately this slow-motion train wreck is now increasingly likely.
 Only if the ECB became an unlimited lender of last resort and cut policy rates to zero, combined with a fall in the value of the euro to parity with the dollar, plus a fiscal stimulus in Germany and the eurozone core while the periphery implements austerity, could we perhaps stop the upcoming disaster.
 Continue reading »